-I was 17 the first time I clerked at a polling station – partly because I got the day off school to do so, plus extra credit in Mr. Snively’s American History class, & partly because I knew that I didn’t yet comprehend how remarkable it is that we have the right.
-It was 2003, not a significant election in that we were more than halfway through Bush Jr.’s first term as president, but I felt compelled to understand the mechanics of things, because when it came time to get his embarrassing ass out of office when I turned 18 – I wanted to be loaded, cocked & ready to mark my ballot.
+I was 16 the first time I clerked at a polling station – partly because I got the day off school to do so, plus extra credit in Mr. Snively’s American History class, & partly because I knew that I didn’t yet comprehend how remarkable it is that we have the right.
+It was 2003, I think?Now I can't remember...
+I know it was not a significant election, but I felt compelled to understand the mechanics of things anyway, because when it came time to get his embarrassing ass out of office when I turned 18 – I wanted to be loaded, cocked & ready to mark my ballot.

 Looking back at the Ojai Valley Municipal Water District building in Oak View, California, I am so grateful for the calm, slow, quiet place with which I learnt the general happenings of these events.
 It was the perfect way to ease into such disorganized, redundant, silly, government madness & was taught by the perfect people who had the patience for it – my area’s elders.

 Compared to my current, bustling precinct in West Hollywood, where I have now graduated to fill the inspector role, this small town gave me the foundation I needed to grasp each step.
 It also reiterated how important not only it is for us to stand up for what we believe in, but to respect & engage with those who are older than us enough to hear what they are willing to kindly teach us.
 I’ve said it before, I’ll say it again: we don’t need to reinvent the wheel to improve upon it.